Pamsula Zen of Westchester

 Aware of the suffering caused by elevating ourselves by criticizing others we aspire to understand and respect our mutual interdependence.

-Aware of the suffering caused by stinginess, we aspire to cultivate generosity in giving of our time and our material and spiritual resources.
+Aware of the suffering caused by stinginess, we aspire to cultivate generosity in giving our time and our material and spiritual resources.

 Aware of the suffering caused by anger, we aspire to cultivate tranquility and equanimity, neither repressing nor indulging anger but mindfully caring for it when it arises.